Banging Toolbox

 Foam trays or drawer inserts are cheap and can offer the best fit and cleanest look.
 These can be made on the spot for your specific kit or bought with arranged pre-cut slots for the sockets.

-While cheap, foam trays have the disadvantage of not really being reconfigurable if you ever decide to rearrange your sockets or move them to a new cabinet consider this.
+While cheaper, foam trays have the disadvantage of not being as reconfigurable if you ever decide to rearrange your sockets or move to a new cabinet, you can always move the foam tray.

 4. Socket rails

-It can make a great gift for mechanics unless you want to consider something else.
+Socket rails can make a great gift for mechanics unless you want to consider something else to give.

 Each rail has mounting points which are sized to accommodate a specific socket drive size, with ⅜” and ½” being the most common.